kaloca/liquid_treehacks_challenge/README.md

 ## Challenge 2: Operator Optimization

-This challenges tests your ability to think cross-functionally between numerics and hardware.
+This challenges tests your ability to think cross-functionally across numerics and hardware.
 You will be optimizing some core computational primitives used in the design space of Liquid AI models, as described in the opening presentation.

 Throughout this challenge, [Executorch](https://github.com/pytorch/executorch) will be your friend.
 We will be using Executorch to transform PyTorch and / or C++ kernels into a representation that can be run on our target device: Samsung Galaxy S24 Ultra.